Nevada Medicaid Personal Care Services Program: Benefits & Eligibility

 – The applicant lives in the home or has Intent to Return, and in 2024, their home equity interest is no greater than $713,000.
 Home equity is the current value of the home minus any outstanding mortgage.
 Equity interest is the portion of the home’s equity value that is owned by the applicant.

-– The applicant has a dependent relative living in the home.
+– The applicant has a dependent under 21 years old living in the home.

-Learn more about the potential of Medicaid taking the home here.
+Learn more about the potential of Medicaid taking the home.

 Medical Criteria: Functional Need